gmarkkula/COMMOTIONSFramework/README.md

 * ~~Improved functions for calculating speeds/accelerations for passing in front / behind another agent, to be used both for estimating behaviour of another agent, and in the intended updated interaction terms in the value functions~~
 * ~~Add more advanced logic re the "constant" behaviour - it is still needed when there is no `oBE*` assumption.~~
 * ~~Updating the collision course calculations in `sc_scenario.py` to match those in `sc_scenario_helper.py`, i.e., conflict space based rather than based on distances between agent coordinates.~~
-* Updated, affordance-based interaction terms in the value functions, and separate values for both potential outcomes
+* Updated, affordance-based interaction terms in the value functions, and separate values for both potential outcomes.
+This is ongoing.
+Currently open issues, in some form of falling order of priority (from 2021-01-16 diary entry):

-    * This is ongoing - but still not quite working as of the current commit (2020-12-22).
-There are NaNs or Infs or something sneaking their way into the value calculations - for example run the committed version of `sc_scenario.py` (same scenario as in recent diary entries; and oBEao, oBEvs, oEA) to see this behaviour.
-        * A locus of interest is `sc_scenario_helper.get_access_order_implications()` and how it should be dealing with "invalid" outcomes, like passing first when the other agent has already entered the conflict space, etc.
+    * If both agents start from standstill, they currently don't get going at all...?! (they did in previous commits today 2021-01-16 I believe, but not in this final one...)
-        * Another possible culprit is `sc_scenario_helper.get_value_of_const_jerk_interval()`, where I am getting `invalid value encountered in double scalars` warnings...
+    * The action values become -inf on and off when different access orders are deemed impossible by the current implementation.
+In principle this is as intended, but the way it looks currently doesn't seem completely right.
+(Another possible culprit is `sc_scenario_helper.get_value_of_const_jerk_interval()`, where I am getting `invalid value encountered in double scalars` warnings...)
+    * When yielding to (near-)standstill just at the edge of the pedestrian's crossing area, the car sometimes continues sliding into it and just keeps going (see further below for an example).
+I think the problem here lies in how collisions are treated; basically once the collision is a fact the value function does not care whether the car continues going.
+One idea might be to allow some sort of tolerance for small incursions into the pedestrian crossing area at very low speeds?
+    * Strange estimated behaviour probabilities, whereby both speed(/acceleration) increases and decreases can cause an estimate that the other agent will pass first to change into an estimate that the other agent will pass second.
+See below for example.
+    * I have not yet added calculation of delays for waiting time and regaining speed - these are made use of in `SCAgent.get_access_order_values_for_agent_v02()` but are currently just set to zero in `sc_scenario_helper.get_access_order_implications()`.
-    * Another limitation here currently is that the estimation of future acceleration to regain free speed in `sc_scenario_helper.get_access_order_implications()` is currently hardcoded to "acceleration needed to reach free speed in 10 s"
+    * The estimation of future acceleration to regain free speed in `sc_scenario_helper.get_access_order_implications()` is currently hardcoded to "acceleration needed to reach free speed in 10 s" (the calculation previously used there was sort of ok for v0.1, but probably rather incorrect for v0.2 - and I was seeing weird results from using it).
-* Improved consideration of time in the value functions
-    * Most of this is in place as of 2020-12-22, but needs further looking at - again `sc_scenario_helper.get_access_order_implications()` is the place to look.
-(The delay times are not implemented yet - also sounds like I was saying I was slightly unsure about the rest when I originally wrote this note 2020-12-22?)
-* Minor problems/bugs:
-    * Some mismatch between the new conflict space based TTC calculations (`sc_scenario_helper.get_time_to_sc_agent_collision()`) and the behaviour acceleration calculations (`sc_scenario_helper.get_access_order_accs()`) - obvious in "expected accelerations" plots just as the agents pass each other, and in the speed-ups sometimes caused at these times, seemingly because the first-passing agent becomes alarmed about the other agent's "pass 2nd" behaviour running the risk of making it collide with the first-passing agent.
+    * I have added a simple placeholder $\pm$100 saturation for value $V$ of an action - pending proper squashing of the value function as experimented with elsewhere.

 # Explanation of repository contents